 Day 22 and above: depending on other factors, some patients may experience a longer withdrawal timeline than is the norm.

 Zoloft is one of the anti-depressants with longer half-lives.
 It means that sertraline stays in patient’s body for a more extended period than short half-life antidepressant drugs.
 According to the study conducted by the Food and Drug Administration department of the U.S.A, the average half-life of Zoloft starts from 26 hours depending on the strength of the dosages.

 What is the Best Way to Withdraw from Zoloft?

-It is highly recommended to the patient to taper off the drug gradually.
+According to mechanism of action of sertraline, is highly recommended to the patient to taper off the drug gradually.
 Do not suddenly stop the dosages in a single day.
 Reduce the strength of the doses day-to-day until the lowest dose possible and then stop.

 If you or a loved one needs consultation about the effects of Zoloft withdrawal, or how you can successfully taper off the drug, reach out to us through (888)-459-5511.
 All calls are kept confidential.

 Where do calls go